khulnasoft/devkit/examples/kubernetes/consistenthash/README.md

 # Distributed Build with Consistent Hashing

-Demo for efficiently using BuildKit daemon-local cache with multi-node cluster
+Demo for efficiently using DevKit daemon-local cache with multi-node cluster

 ## Deploy